|

 is a deliberate de-prioritization of language: for

 Lundberg, the real narrative is contained within the image.
+Like

 others, Lundberg responded to the new expansionism within contemporary